flaupretre/php-ext-gen/doc/variables.md

 <tr>
 <td>EG_FUNC_RETVAL_ARRAY(val,dup)</td>
 <td>Sets an array return value.
 This array must contain zval elements only<p>
-As with strings, the array wan be duplicated using a non-null dup parameter.</td>
+As with strings, the array can be duplicated by setting a non-null dup parameter.</td>
 </tr>
 </table>